galloverde11/PokeShakeAPI/README.md

 PokeShakeAPI is an API library to get "Shakespearized" Pokemon description; it gets the name of a Pokemon as input and returns the description.
 I Took the liberty to use part of a [wrapper nuget package](https://gitlab.com/PoroCYon/PokeApi.NET) to access the [pokeapi](https://pokeapi.co/), as it is published under the "DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE", but I had to make some changes because it is not updated with the current datastructure returnet by the service.
+From the instructions given, I understood the pokemon "ruby" flavor text was expected so this version is taken if available, otherwise the first available is taken.
+Only english descriptions are taken into consideration even if RandomDescription is enabled (in this case one of the english description is randomly choosen).

 ## Installation